layer-3/clearsync/docs/YIP/YIP-0011-clearing-state-machine.md

 No transitions

 ### Questions to resolve

 1. Before signing postfund we have `Failed` events, which occurs on any error that happens during the Action execution.
    I(M) suggest using *some kind of retry thing* that will try to perform Action fixed amount of time (5) and only then system will give up and emit Failed event

 2. At any moment of clearing we could receive event about Challenge from counterparty side.
    Malicious Challenges (turn num < last signed turn num) could be handled without state machine

    BUT we may somehow handle Challenge spam, e.g. my peer sended me 5 malicious challenges in last 10 minutes -- the guy is crazy and I want to close the deal

    BUT (x2) non-malicious challenges (turn num == last signed turn num) should change state of clearing SM

    BUT (x3) we could reuse corresponding `...Challenged` state, and it will look relatively nice

    M: Is it hell to handle?
 Hell, yeah

-3. If during `PreOperationalChallenging` or `Challenging` (actually it could be applied to any *failed* case) something goes, when cannot do anything.
+3. If during `PreOpChallenging` or `Challenging` (actually it could be applied to any *failed* case) something goes, when cannot do anything.
 There are some cases what we could possibly do, but I (M) suggest method: retry and panic

 4. During `ProcessingMarginCall` state we may not save the state because it's useless for the recovery, it may look like call of the function thought the state machine and not a state, but it will be so much easier to synchronize our system if we will accept it as a state machine state.
 I(M)'d called it `in-memory-state`.

 5. During `ActiveSettlement` we notify user about settlement start, but probably we will notify about it from the settlement sm as well.
 It's a tiny UI/UX thing but still.

 6. `ActiveSettlement` and `ExecutedSettlement` -- This state hardly depends on settlement state machine, either settlement will succeed or it will fail
    SSM should return state of clearing state machine back to operational.
 But for some reason it could not happen and CSM will stuck
    We could add `NonOperationalTimeout`, that will return system back to `Operational` no matter what. but we don't know about time limits, it could be 1 minute, 1 hour or even 1 day

 7. During `Funded` state we could come across situation when Initiator issues postfund, Responder receives it and signs, but keeps it to himself.
 Initiator decides to clear challenge with prefund state and Responder clears challenge with postfunded state.
 At this case we need to retrieve postfund state from the blockchain